 Why visit Nation of Gondwana?

 For people who are really looking for a techno festival, Nation of Gondwana is probably the closest you can get.
-The organisation focuses on the core of a good festival: Delivering great artists and a good sound.
-If you live in Berlin its great that Nation of Gondwana is only 60km away.
+The organization focuses on the core of a good festival: delivering great artists and a good sound.
+If you live in Berlin, it’s great that Nation of Gondwana is only 60km away.

 Name: Nation of Gondwana